Pingoobu/Pingoobu/README.md

 - 👋 Hi, I’m @Pingoobu
-- 👀 I’m interested in coding
+- 👀 I’m interested in how to learn code.
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning html.
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on github.
 - 📫 How to reach me sim.mayapin@gmail.com
-- 😄 Pronouns: Pingoobu
+- 😄 Pronouns: Pingoobu.
-- ⚡ Fun fact: No sleep
+- ⚡ Fun fact: No sleep.

 <!---
 Pingoobu/Pingoobu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.